cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/ec2/index.html.md

 ## <a id='deploy-notes'></a> BOSH Deployment Notes ##

-Once Cloud Foundry has been deployed using the bootstrap cf plugin there will be several files left in the $BOSH_WORKSPACE folder;
+Once Cloud Foundry has been deployed using the bootstrap vmc plugin there will be several files left in the $BOSH_WORKSPACE folder;

 <table>
   <tr><th>File</th><th>Purpose</th></tr>